membraneframework/membrane_tutorials/get_started_with_membrane/02_pipelines.md

 Let's figure out step-by-step what happens in the sample pipeline.

-Firstly, we install the needed dependencies:
+Firstly, we install the needed dependencies.
+They are plugins, that contain elements that we will use in the pipeline.

 ```elixir
 Mix.install([